MannLabs/alphapeptdeep/README.md

 page](https://github.com/MannLabs/alphapeptdeep/releases), but no
 backwards compatibility is guaranteed.

-Note that these installers do not have GPU supported.
+Note that, as GitHub does not allow large release files, these installers do not have GPU support.
+To create GPU version installers, clone the source code and install GPU-version pytorch (#use-gpu), and then use `release/one_click_xxx_gui/create_installer_xxx.sh` to build installer locally.

 ### Pip